Spiritual principles behind Step Eleven: Spiritual Awareness

 To many newcomers, conscious contact with a God of our own understanding sounds mysterious, corny, childish, scary, primitive, religious, unrealistic, or even impossible.
 The truth is that conscious contact is extremely, even deceptively simple!
 It just means that we have a conscious awareness of our link to a higher power; we feel spiritually connected to God, to others, to the earth, to nature, to the universe, to the cosmos, all of the above, and so on.

-See also Spiritual principles behind Step Eight: Discipline & Self-Discipline
+See also The spiritual principles behind Step One: Honesty

 Many are surprised to learn that deep spiritual growth involves far more unlearning of old things – conventional wisdom, canned belief systems, traditions, societal and cultural norms – than learning new things.
 I’ve personally found this to be the case.